 There are ways to secure data at rest and in transit, but you need to protect your data from threats as it’s being processed.
 Now you can.
 Confidential computing adds new data security capabilities using trusted execution environments (TEEs) or encryption mechanisms to protect your data while in use.
 TEEs are hardware or software implementations that safeguard data being processed from access outside the TEE.
 The hardware provides a protected container by securing a portion of the processor and memory.
 Only authorized code is permitted to run and to access data, so code and data are protected against viewing and modification from outside of TEE.

-With Azure Confidential Computing you can now fully protect your data in transit, at rest and in use.
+With Azure Confidential Computing, you can now fully protect your data in transit, at rest, and in use.
 To get some more information about Azure Confidential Computing, you can watch this video from Mark Russinovich:

-Azure Confidential Computing VM Sizes
+Supported Azure VM Sizes

 For Azure Confidential Computing, Microsoft introduced a new VM type called DC-series.
 While these virtual machines may ‘look and feel’ like standard VM sizes from the control plane, they are backed by hardware-based Trusted Execution Environments (TEEs), specifically the latest generation of Intel Xeon Processors with Intel SGX technology.
-Azure Confidential Computing is not only available for virtual machines, it is and will be also available for other Azure services like SQL or Blockchain.
+Azure Confidential Computing is not only available for virtual machines; it is and will also be available for other Azure services like SQL or Blockchain.

 Getting Started with Confidential Computing

-To get started with Azure Confidential Computing I recommend that you read the blog post from Christine Avanessians (Principal PM Manager, Microsoft Azure).
+To get started with Azure Confidential Computing, I recommend that you read the blog post from Christine Avanessians (Principal PM Manager, Microsoft Azure).